 The picture that Bradley Wiggins paints of himself seems pretty plausible sat alongside his public utterances, and the book’s good reception overall suggests that those who know at least someone involved in the story aren’t all going round rubbishing it.

 The contrast with his accounts of Mark Cavendish are striking.
-Wiggins and Cavendish have had their fair share of public ups and downs, and the book reflects that – but leaves the reader with a generous picture of Cavendish, placing responsibility for their periods of falling out on them both, and giving us an affectionate account of their joint history.
+Wiggins and Cavendish have had their fair share of public ups and downs, and the book reflects that.
+But is also leaves the reader with a generous picture of Cavendish, placing responsibility for their periods of falling out on them both, and giving us an affectionate account of their joint history.

 Overall the book is pretty much about 2012, with earlier events either in cycling or in Wiggins’s life only covered is an as much as they are the lead up to his year of miraculous cycling.